p2p-today/p2p-project/README.md

 This is a type of [distributed hash table](https://en.wikipedia.org/wiki/Distributed_hash_table) based on an [MIT paper](https://pdos.csail.mit.edu/papers/chord:sigcomm01/chord_sigcomm.pdf) which defined it.

 The idea is that you can use this as a dictionary-like object.
-The only caveat is that all keys and values *must* be strings.
+The only limitation is that it can only have string-like keys.
 It uses five separate hash tables for hash collision avoidance and data backup in case a node unexpectedly exits.

 Currently there is an implementation in [Python](https://dev-docs.p2p.today/python/chord) and [Javascript](https://dev-docs.p2p.today/javascript/chord).
 More tractable documentation can be found in their tutorial sections.
 Protocol specifications are in progress.